2026 model brief

 Where Gemini is strongest

 That matters because the Gemini choice is rarely just about model quality.
-It is about distribution through Google products, easier attachment to Google infrastructure, and a more natural fit for teams already living in Workspace, BigQuery, GCP, or search-heavy product flows.
+It is about distribution through Google products, easier attachment to Google infrastructure, and a more natural fit for teams already living in Workspace, BigQuery, GCP, Android, or search-heavy product flows.

 The current lock-in and procurement question